ChillerDragon/huffman-tw/README.md

 ``Huffman.decompress(data)``

-Takes a Array or Inetegers as argument.
+Takes a Array or Integers as argument.
 It will then pack it as a ``unsigned char *`` and return an Array of Integers.

 ## Use the library